Harmony with TypeScript

 Interfaces

-In TypeScript as you declare an interface it gets available for type annotation and hinting.
+Declare an interface and it becomes available for type annotation and hinting:

 interface Point {